arnabdeypolimi/IACV/notes.md

 ## TODO:
  - Distinguish vanishing points from intersections
+ - k of original resolution pictures by matlab and by our method.(paper)
+ - 3 corners of A4 paper
+ - center of the A4 paper
+ - area of the A4 paper
+ - distance of two sides in image pixels

 ## Ideas
  - One could use the fact that the three photos are projections of the same rectangles, so that the preimages of the quadrilaterals have the same aspect ratios, and so the angles between the sides and the diagonals were the same.